ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - `<expr\> as <alias\>`

-    This represents the assignment of an expression to an attribute of the encompassing view.
+    Represents the assignment of an expression to an attribute of the encompassing view.

     - `<expr\>`